barbara-bouillicot/HobbyConnect/README.md

 HobbyConnect is a fun and straightforward mobile web app to connect people who share the same hobbies with an icon-based matching system for quick connections as well as the possibility to create events and share them.<br><br>
 This project has been completed in 2 weeks during Le Wagon bootcamp.

-You can find our web app 👉 [HobbyConnect](https://hobbyconnect.lol/)
+You can find our web app there 👉 [HobbyConnect](https://hobbyconnect.lol/)

 # Features